Global Internet

 • Xfinity currently leads the race in many markets by offering multi-gigabit speeds that can reach up to 3 Gbps or higher in select areas that have been upgraded to the latest DOCSIS 3.1 standards.

-• Spectrum offers a very competitive 1 Gbps plan as its top tier across almost its entire footprint, ensuring that nearly every customer has access to high-performance connectivity regardless of their specific location.
+• Spectrum offers a very competitive 1 Gbps and 2 Gbps plan as its top tier across almost its entire footprint, ensuring that nearly every customer has access to high-performance connectivity regardless of their specific location.

 2. Pricing and Contracts